jmonlong/manu-vggafannot/manuscript.md

 Thanks to our work, GAF files can now be indexed and queried efficiently, like BED, VCF, or GFF on a linear reference genome.
 This will prove useful for those working with GAF-format read mappings, and also enables the foirmat to be used for large annotation sets.
 We showcase how annotations on a linear genome can be projected into the pangenome and stored in GAF format.
-We believe it could become the de facto format to represent annotations on the pangenome, thus accelerating adoption of the new pangenomic paradigm by the broader genomics field.
+We believe it could become the *de facto* format to represent annotations on the pangenome, thus accelerating adoption of the new pangenomic paradigm by the broader genomics field.
 <!-- Although informative annotations could be analyzed already, the current approach has some limitations. -->
 <!-- - Simplistic handling of clipped paths. -->

 The indexing scheme relies on integer node IDs, compacted relative to their position in the pangenome.
 If node IDs are not integers, it adds a layer of complexity for the user as they will need to convert them to integers and keep track of the translation between original pangenome and new pangenome.
-Both `vg` and `odgi` offer ways to convert pangenome to a new pangenome with compact integer node IDs, but tool support for the resulting translation information is uneven and no standard format exists to store it.
+Both `vg` and `odgi` offer ways to support this, but tool support for the resulting translation information is uneven and no standard format exists to store it.

 Our implementation of GAF-based annotation is designed with short paths in mind, where the user wants to extract the full annotation paths for all annotations in a region.
 This is convenient when working with short reads, gene annotations, and most genomic repeats, for example.